By Nicola Wright

 Each exam costs $165 USD per attempt, so attaining an MSCA would cost $330 USD, and an MSCE a further $165 USD.
 This cost is for a single attempt, and retakes must be paid for again.

-Power BI Pro is also included with Office 365’s Enterprise E5 plan, which costs $35 per user, per month.
+Power BI Premium costs $20 per user, per month.

-Power BI Premium gives you a dedicated resource for your organization, and as such, is priced by capacity.
-The minimum capacity level available is “P1”, which costs $4,995 per month.
+As a dedicated resource for your organization, Microsoft Fabric is priced by capacity, with the “P1” capacity priced at $4,995 per month.

 Minimum requirements to run Power BI Desktop: